intheloop/codex/README.md

 **Global config**: `~/.config/opencode/opencode.json`
 **Project config**: `<project>/.opencode.json`

-This now gives you 21 model variants: the refreshed GPT-5.1 lineup (with Codex Max as the default) plus every legacy gpt-5 preset for backwards compatibility.
+This now gives you 22 model variants: the refreshed GPT-5.2 frontier preset, the GPT-5.1 lineup (with Codex Max as the default), plus every legacy gpt-5 preset for backwards compatibility.

 All appear in the opencode model selector as "GPT 5.1 Codex Low (OAuth)", "GPT 5 High (OAuth)", etc.